 We hope to seed ARMOR Chapters in communities around the world to bring the issue of drug resistance within everyone's radar.

 Students from the University of Colorado Boulder log on weekly to share a current perspective on antibiotic resistance.
+Check out all episodes

 In 2019, we embarked on a mission to explain what we do to the rest of the world.
 Health and the treatment of bacterial infections affects every single person on the planet, therefore, we believe the science addressing the issue of resistance should be available to everyone as well.